List of power stations in Ethiopia: Others

 There are no other power plants working with non-renewable fuels or fossil fuels.

 Ethiopia has confirmed gaseous, liquid and solid hydrocarbon reserves (fossil fuels): natural gas of around eight trillion cubic feet, oil by 253 million tonnes of oil shales and more than 300 million tonnes of coal.
 Most countries on earth use such resources to generate electricity, but in Ethiopia, there are no plans to exploit them for energy generation.
 An 800 km pipeline from a gas field to Djibouti is being laid by a Chinese company in order to export Ethiopia's gas resources cheaply to China, but there are no plans to use these resource for the benefit of Ethiopia itself yet.
 In the case of coal, plans were made in 2006 to build a 100 MW coal power plant (the Yayu coal power plant) which would use coal and lignite from a nearby coal mine.
 The capacity of 100 MW is extremely small by international standards (2000–4000 MW being the norm), but still, an active environment lobby managed to sabotage the plans, with the backing of international NGOs.
 All plans had to be abandoned and the project was cancelled in September 2006.
-The expected environmental destruction was considered to be way too severe.
+The expected environmental destruction was considered to be far too severe.